vaibhavi743/Final-Project/README.md

 📊 Dataset Sources

-Our World in Data – COVID-19 Dataset
+Our World in Data – COVID-19 Dataset (https://ourworldindata.org/coronavirus)

-Our World in Data – COVID-19 Data on GitHub

 Our World in Data notes that its COVID-19 data now uses WHO data for the main cases/deaths time series; the older Johns Hopkins-based series is available as an archive.